 An empty string is not considered to be a valid match if this option is given.
 If there are alternatives in the pattern, they are tried.
 If all the alternatives match the empty string, the entire match fails.
-For example, if the pattern is applied to a string not beginning with "a" or "b", it matches the empty string at the start of the subject.
-With notempty given, this match is not valid, so re:run/3 searches further into the string for occurrences of "a" or "b".
+For example, if the pattern is applied to a string not beginning with "a" or "b", it would normally match the empty string at the start of the subject.
+With the notempty option, this match is not valid, so re:run/3 searches further into the string for occurrences of "a" or "b".